Is your social helping or hurting your job search? We spoke to top recruiters on how to use social media to help land your next job.

-According to Careerarc, 86% of job seekers use social media in their job search.
+In fact, 86% of job seekers already use social media in their job search, with LinkedIn and Facebook being the most popular platforms for recruiting.

-A 2023 survey by The Harris Poll found that nearly three out of four US companies review candidates’ social media, and nearly half of hiring managers say they’ve rejected applicants based on their social media.
+A 2023 survey by The Harris Poll found that nearly 3 out of 4 US companies review candidates’ social media, and nearly half of hiring managers say they’ve rejected applicants based on their social media.

-That means you need to remove all red flag content from your profiles, either by deleting it or adjusting privacy settings.
+If you choose to maintain public profiles, it’s important to remove all red flag content from them, either by deleting it or adjusting the privacy settings for each individual post.

 - sexually explicit material